awsdocs/aws-freertos-docs/doc_source/userguide/ota-cli-workflow.md

 ... text deleted for brevity ...
 ```

+**Note**
+If you see `"Error: You have exceeded the limit for the number of streams in your AWS account."`, then see [Stream Limit Exceeded for your AWS Account](ota-troubleshooting-stream-limit.md)\.

 ## Creating an OTA Update<a name="create-ota-update"></a>

 Use the create\-ota\-update CLI command to create an OTA update job\.